LeonidDybovskij/yandex_computer_vision/README.md

 # Computer vision

-These are functions for defining age of people using ResNet50.
+These are functions for defining age of people with ResNet50.